ryouchinsa/ryouchinsa.github.io/edit/README.md

 Settings menu.
 - “Add an image label when press an object hotkey” is to add an image label using hotkeys.

+# Create memo
+Create memo for the image and can be used for searching.
+This feature works for the PASCAL VOC xml format.

 # Move
 Select an object.
 - Click an object to select.